How to Fix the WordPress Add Media Button Not Working Issue

 Many users cannot click Add Media button WordPress, and there’s no error message.
 It becomes stressful, especially for non-tech users who don’t understand the cause.
 They feel stuck, lose valuable time, and may avoid updating their site altogether out of fear of making things worse.

-What causes the WordPress Add Media button not working?
+What Causes the WordPress Add Media Button Not Working Issue?

 Several factors can lead to the Add Media button malfunctioning